blogmywiki/microbit-video/README.md

 ## How to build it
 - Flash the HEX file to a V1 micro:bit.
 Unplug it from the computer and attach a battery pack (see below)
 - Connect GND pin on the micro:bit to the shield pin on the phono/RCA video plug.
 - Connect pin 1 on the micro:bit to the centre pin on the video plug.
+Add a 1k resistor in series here if your picture has poor contrast with the black looking very grey.
 - Connect pin 0 to a 680 ohm resistor, and then to the centre pin.
 - Connect the plug to the composite video input of a TV and select the relevant AV input.
 You should see two boxes, one empty, one filled, some text and a counter.

 This works much better for me with the micro:bit powered off batteries.
 If I powered it off the TV's USB socket or a mains socket on the same earth ring as the TV, the contrast was very poor.
 I'm grateful for Dave Ames in suggesting a ground loop is probably to blame: https://en.wikipedia.org/wiki/Ground_loop_(electricity)

+I'm also grateful to @WiFiSheep for suggesting putting a 1k resistor in line with the red wire from pin 1 in this diagram, this seems to cure the ground loop issue.

 ![wiring diagram](https://raw.githubusercontent.com/blogmywiki/microbit-video/main/images/wiring-diagram-white.png)